Levizar/restaurant-css-framework/README.md

 ## Dates ##

-It has been done between monday the 7th October and X the X October.
+It has been done between monday the 7th October and Friday the 11th October.

 ## Team: ##